-DAODAS continued its focus on primary care physicians and hospital-based emergency room doctors during FY10.
-These customers and suppliers were identified as a result of the ongoing problems of clients using emergency rooms as their "medical home," rather than their primary care physicians, if in fact these clients had access to health insurance or a primary care physician.
-The department will continue to reach out to physicians in FY11 to better understand their needs and to identify how to implement appropriate screening and brief interventions and referral with this cohort.
-The new healthcare reform effort will further provide opportunities for behavioral health providers to work with primary healthcare organizations to screen and treat this population.
+DAODAS continued its focus on primary care physicians and hospital-based emergency room doctors during FY11.
+These customers and suppliers were identified as a result of the ongoing problems of clients using emergency rooms as their "medical home," rather than their primary care physicians - if in fact these clients had access to health insurance or a primary care physician.
+The department will continue to reach out to physicians in FY12 to better understand their needs and to identify how to implement appropriate Screening, Brief Intervention and Referral to Treatment (SBIRT) services with this cohort.
+The new healthcare reform effort will further provide opportunities for behavioral health providers to integrate with primary healthcare organizations, physicians, and hospitals to better screen and treat the substance-abusing population.